Maximally recoverable codes with locality and availability: Problem Description and Main Results

 \section{Problem Description and Main Results}

-In this section, we introduce the local erasure-correction setting that we will consider in this work and identify the globally correctable erasure patterns.
-We then define MR-LRCs with availability, based on such an identification.
+In this section, we introduce the local erasure-correction setting that we will consider in this work and define MR-LRCs with availability as those LRCs with availability that can globally correct any erasure pattern that is correctable by some LRC with availability for the same parameter values.
+We then identify a large family of globally erasure patterns that are correctable by such MR-LRCs, showing that they are all the correctable patterns when $ t=1 $.
 We conclude with Table \ref{table comparisons}, which summarizes the field sizes obtained by our three explicit constructions from Sections \ref{sec const generator}, \ref{sec const parity-check} and \ref{sec const parity-check second}, together with the lower bound that we will obtain in Section \ref{sec lower bound}.